 4. Reduced risk of colorectal cancer.

-The world was abuzz in October 2015 when the World Health Organization announced their findings that processed red meats like bacon were not only associated with cancer but directly caused cancer as a Class 1 carcinogen.
-An updated analysis was just released that confirmed these findings.
+The world was abuzz in October 2015 when the World Health Organization announced their findings that processed red meats like bacon were not only associated with cancer but directly correlated with cancer as a Class 1 carcinogen.
+An updated analysis confirmed these findings.
 Also reported in the study was how whole grains (containing the gluten family of chemicals) reduce colorectal cancer risk.
 In fact, colorectal cancer risk decreased by 17 percent for each 90-gram-per-day increase in consumption of whole grains.
 We have known for years that high-fiber diets prevent disease, and 100 percent whole grains are a great source of fiber.

 5. Avoidance of excess calories.

 In a study presented in Europe, an analysis of the nutritional composition of foods in a GFD versus their gluten-containing counterparts revealed that the foods for a GFD had significantly more calories, protein, saturated fatty acids, and often sugar.
 Over 600 products were evaluated and this disparity was found particularly in breads, pizzas, and flours.

 Do we go back to Ezekiel bread and organic almond butter instead of a GF rice wrap?
 Fortunately there is an ongoing attempt to bring unity and sanity to the food debate being spearheaded by the True Health Initiative, a global panel of health and nutrition experts of diverse backgrounds and philosophies.
 The pledge we take as members of this group is worth reading and may give you some guidance on the gluten-free debate.
 It calls for ending the fixation with trends, fads, and diets and invites a greater focus on the practices of the healthiest populations in the world (Blue Zones), which include: